 In that earlier post I mentioned the pivot point for these 7-Right Things was ACCESS.
 Of the three criteria of ACCESSIBLE – BUSINESS RELEVANT @ POINT-OF-WORK – EFFECTIVE @ MOMENT OF NEED, I believe ACCESS is the BDD…big damn deal.

 If you cannot get to [the ASSETS(s)] when needed, the rest of the recipe components are wasted ingredients; kind of like trying to get to a Fire Safety course on the LMS when the moment of need is…Hair On Fire.

 - The RIGHT ASSETS

 And what, pray tell, might they be?
-Well, go back to the five categories of the Performance Diagnostic listed above as the source for this answer.
-Are the right ASSETS a stand-alone compliance course, a micro-learning object, a checklist, a video clip, collaboration with a SME over IM?
+Well, go back to the five categories of the Performance Assessment listed above as the source for this answer.
+Are the right ASSETS a stand-alone compliance course, a micro-learning object, a checklist, a video clip, an insight of wisdom, collaboration with a SME over IM?
 Who knows without diagnosing the POINT-of-Work and Moment of Need?